oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/model-in-image.md

 Naturally, you will want to deploy newer versions of the EAR application, located in the WDT archive ZIP file at `wlsdeploy/applications/myapp-v1`.
 To learn how to do this, follow the steps in [Update 3]({{< relref "/samples/domains/model-in-image/update3" >}}).

+#### Database connection

+For guidance on how to connect a database to your WLS on AKS app, see [Deploy a Java application with WebLogic Server on an Azure Kubernetes Service (AKS) cluster](https://learn.microsoft.com/en-us/azure/aks/howto-deploy-java-wls-app).

 #### Clean up resources

 Run the following commands to clean up resources.